semjacko/product-harvester/README.md

 ## Example server
 A simple example of a [server](server/server.py) that demonstrates how to use **Product Harvester** to extract structured data from uploaded image files can be found in the [server folder](server).
-It implements its own custom adapters for each component except **ImageProcessor** (for which it utilizes existing **PriceTagImageProcessor**):
+It implements its own custom strategies for each component except **ImageProcessor** (for which it utilizes existing **PriceTagImageProcessor**):
   - **ImageLinksRetriever** - implemented by [Base64Retriever](server/retriever.py)
   - **ProductsImporter** -> implemented by [ProductsCollector](server/products_collector.py)